-Double Taxation 3 Agreements
+3. Double Taxation Agreements

-As of 1 January 2016 Estonia has 56 bilateral double taxation agreements in force, mainly following the OECD model convention.
+As of 1 January 2022 Estonia has 62 bilateral double taxation agreements in force, mainly following the OECD Model Tax Convention.
 In the context of Estonia the treaties usually include only income tax, as Estonia does not levy other taxes on capital income.